 March and even into April can still provide opportunities to see the Aurora Borealis while also enjoying longer days for more sightseeing.

 In fact, we recommend you visit Iceland around the equinoxes in March or September.
-Some of the best Northern Lights viewing happens then as there is often more activity around those times of the year.
+Some of the best Northern Lights viewings happens then as there is often more activity around those times of the year.

 We think another one of the best times to travel to Iceland is December.
 You can take part in all our fun festive events and also enjoy the opportunity to see the Northern Lights during our long nights.